nosqlbench/nosqlbench/nb-vectordata/RUST_COMPATIBILITY.md

   window the format cannot map under `REFUSE` exactly as a requested one — so a sized profile over a large base fetches what it can address and nothing more. `prebuffer(PrebufferProgress)` is the `REFUSE` form.
+- Records: a slab facet opens through `openFacetRecords` as a `RecordFacet` — ordinals and bytes, before a codec is chosen — and a codec applied with `decode` yields a typed `Records` reader.
+The facet holds one container per file, each shard of a series an ordinary slab based at zero, so a facet ordinal is answered by the container that owns it at its local ordinal; counts come from the containers, never from the shard declaration.
+A namespace written into the declaration (`m.slab:content`, `namespace:`) selects that document, one absent from the container holds no records, and `namespace(name)` opens a sibling document of the same containers.
+Reading one record from a remote facet costs one page, not the file.
+The codecs compose the reference's two stages: `Codecs.ANODE` stops after stage 1 — the record as the `ANode` its leader byte says it is, `0x01` an `MNode` and `0x02` a `PNode`, never inferred from the facet; `Codecs.text(vernacular)` adds stage 2 and renders it; `Codecs.TREE` hands back plain Java values, the role a serde target plays in the reference. `Codecs.byName` resolves a vernacular name through the same table every other by-name surface uses, so a codec chosen at runtime and one written in code decode identically; `anode` names none, since it produces no text.
+- ANode wire formats: an `MNode` is `[0x01][u16 count]` of `[u16 name][name][tag][value]` fields over the 29 `TypeTag`s (`text`
+  through `typed_map`, little-endian, `text_validated` read as text and `decimal`/`varint` as bytes).
+A `PNode` is a pre-order tree of `[conjugate type][…]` nodes in three sub-formats: indexed (`[0][field index][op][i16 count][i64…]`), named legacy (a conjugate byte after the leader, `i64` comparands), and named typed (`0xFF` after the leader, comparands tagged `0` int, `1` float, `2` text, `3` bool, `4` bytes, `5` null).
+Fingerprints replace every value with its type default; congruence compares fingerprints.
+The `Display` grammar (`age > 18`, `status IN (1, 2)`, `(a = 1 AND b < 2)`) round-trips through `PNodeDisplay.parse`. `PredicateEvaluator` applies a tree to a record with the reference's coercions — integer families against `Int`, float families against `Float`, the two cross-compared numerically, text families against `Text`, `MATCHES` as substring containment over text or bytes, a missing field equal to `NULL` and nothing else.
+- Vernaculars: the reference's thirteen — `cddl`, `cddl-value`, `sql`, `sql-schema`, `sqlite`, `sqlite-schema`, `cql`, `cql-schema`, `json`, `jsonl`, `yaml`, `readout`, `display` — each rendering both node kinds in its own syntax, with the sqlite pair spelled as the sql pair.
+JSON, YAML, SQL, CQL, CDDL, and readout parse back with the reference's type inference (quoted strings, bare integers, decimal-point floats, `true`/`false`, each language's null); the schema, value, and display renderings refuse to, naming themselves.
+- Facet shape: every extension the spec names belongs to a `FacetFormat` with a `FacetShape` — element runs, or opaque records — and `facetShape` answers it so a caller handling both branches on the fact rather than on a failure.
+Each reader refuses the other shape at the door, naming the reader that opens it (`WrongFacetShapeException` from the element readers, `RecordException` of kind `WRONG_SHAPE` from the record path) instead of failing on the symptom — a slab parsed as vectors, or an xvec parsed for a footer.
 - Types: signed and unsigned 8/16/32/64-bit integers plus f16, f32, and f64.
 - Sources: local files, `file:` URIs, and HTTP(S) URLs.
 - Remote caching: sparse range caching, `.mref` SHA-256 Merkle verification,